 Below are a few refreshers when it comes to recruiting and hiring top producers:

 Each sales role requires unique skill sets, experience, and propensities.
 Conduct a thorough job analysis prior to sourcing, engaging, and interviewing for each position.
 Include proper testing mechanisms to assess candidates’ personality traits, motivation, and company loyalty to warrant a hire.

 Gather important insights

 Perform thorough background and reference checks and inquire beyond references.
 Use your personal network to uncover additional information on behaviors and results.
 Do they have integrity and ambition?
 Are they team players?
 Document information obtained to help guide candidates through the interview process while successfully closing top candidates to move to the next step in the interview process.

 Familiarity with the role is paramount in determining how well a candidate correlates with the requirements.
 During the interview, have the job description available and match strengths with the stated role.
 Once you have landed on the top candidate, be educated on current salaries and commission to ensure the initial offer is competitive and a win/win for both parties.

-One of the keys to success in recruiting top producers is to understand the role, sales environment, and sales process to effectively and accurately assess each candidate.
-The path of the product to the market is also essential information to gather.
-What is the company’s selling approach – solution based, transactional, or relationship based?
+One of the keys to success in recruiting top producers is understanding the role, sales environment, and sales process to assess each candidate effectively and accurately.
+The path of the product to the market is also the essential information to gather.
+What is the company’s selling approach – solution-based, transactional, or relationship-based?
 Answers to additional questions regarding past sales cycles, quotas, average deal sizes, selling territories, and responsibilities are a must for effective sales recruitment.
 The more knowledge on the internal sales process and environment, the better equipped the recruiter will be to match the role with the best candidate.